rebeca-gimenez/guided-python-projects/README.md

 Go back to [Fundamentals of Computing Specialization](#fundamentals-of-computing-specialization) or to [Guided Python Projects](#guided-python-projects)
 ### Algorithmic Thinking
+Graph representation, plotting, analysis of data, asymptotic analysis, "big O" notation, pseudocode, breadth-first search.<br>
+**Code is not public to comply with Coursera's Honor Code.**
 1. Project #1 and Application #1.
 3. Project #2 and Application #2.
 5. Project #3 and Application #3.